 Currently, bipolar disorder is classified into bipolar I and Bipolar II spectrum disorder.

 Bipolar I has also been known as manic-depressive disorder or manic depression.
-Individuals who are affected by bipolar I disorder have experienced at least one manic episode in his or her life.
+Individuals affected by bipolar I disorder have experienced at least one manic episode in his or her life.

 Most people with bipolar I disorder also suffer from periods of depression.
 Often, these individuals will cycle between periods of mania and periods of depression.